operator-framework/community-operators/docs/testing-operators.md

 ![See your installed Operator](images/my-operator-installed.png)

 It should have transitioned into the state *InstallationSucceeded*.
-You can now test it by starting to use it's APIs.
+You can now test it by starting to use its APIs.

 ## Testing with scorecard